We all know that having good manners requires “please” and “thank you.” But did you know there’s fence etiquette for installing a new fence?

-Use the following fence etiquette tips to help make sure that “good fences make good neighbors”:
+Use the following fence etiquette tips to help ensure that “good fences make good neighbors”:

 (If you can’t bear to have the “inside” of the fence facing your yard, ask your fence contractor about a double-sided privacy fence, also called a “good neighbor fence.”
 These double-sided fences are created with “sandwich construction” so both sides look finished.)

-- Choose your fence contractor carefully.
 Make sure you have a reliable contractor whose installation crews will build your fence in a timely, professional manner.

 Whether you want your fence to mark a boundary, offer protection or privacy, or just add beauty to your home, good fence etiquette will help make sure your new fence is pleasing to everyone.